philr/bzip2-ffi/README.md

 Data can be compressed using the `Bzip2::FFI::Writer` class.
-For example, the following compresses lines read from `ARGF` (either standard input, or file names given as command-line arguments:
+For example, the following compresses lines read from `ARGF` (either standard input, or file names given as command-line arguments):

 ```ruby
 Bzip2::FFI::Writer.open(io_or_path) do |writer|